isaacsyoo/R-projects/README.md

 # R-projects

 This repository contains all projects coded using R.
-Sets of data were analyzed utilizing various R functions, as part of Emory University's QTM 100 course (Introduction to Statistical Inference).
+Sets of data are analyzed utilizing various R functions, as part of Emory University's QTM 100 course (Introduction to Statistical Inference).

 ## lab1.R